keathley/keathley.github.io/_posts/2021/2021-05-14-good-and-bad-elixir.md

 ## Don't hide higher-order functions

-Higher-order functions are great.
-But try not to hide them away.
-If you have a call site that needs to work with collections in a pipeline, you should prefer to write functions that operate on a single entity rather than the collection itself.
+Higher-order functions are great, so try not to hide them away.
+If you're working with collections, you should prefer to write functions that operate on a single entity rather than the collection itself.
+Then you can use higher order functions directly in your pipeline.

 ```elixir
 # Don't do...